 The house-church movement began in the pre-1949 missionary era.
 New converts—especially in evangelical missions like the China Inland Mission and the Christian & Missionary Alliance—would often meet in homes.
 Also, the rapidly growing independent churches, such as the True Jesus Church, the Little Flock, and the Jesus Family, stressed lay ministry and evangelism.
 The Little Flock had no pastors, relying on every "brother" to lead ministry, and attracted many educated city people and students who were dissatisfied with the traditional foreign missions and denominations.
 The Jesus Family practiced communal living and attracted the rural poor.
 These independent churches were uniquely placed to survive, and eventually flourish, in the new, strictly-controlled environment.

 In the early 1950s, the Three-Self Patriotic Movement eliminated denominations and created a stifling political control over the dwindling churches.
 Many believers quietly began to pull out of this system.
 They chose to meet in homes, although such activity was highly dangerous.
 According to a Communist source, by the mid-1950s these groups had grown to be "more numerous than all the other Protestant churches combined."

-In 1953, the chairman of the Communist-controlled Religious Affairs Bureau attacked the "rapid growth of meetings in the home" as "suspicious." ...
+In 1953, the chairman of the Communist-controlled Religious Affairs Bureau attacked the "rapid growth of ...